 2. It’s cool, continental and perfect for growing grapes

-Prevailing winds create micro-climates of sorts throughout Valpolicella.
-While it’s not a hard and fast rule, wines produced in upper Valpolicella tend to be more balanced and richer in alcohol than wines from the valley-bottom, which are less distinctive.
+Prevailing winds create micro-climates of sorts throughout the region.
+While it’s not a hard and fast rule, wines produced on the higher ground tend to be more balanced and richer in alcohol than wines from the valley bottom, which are less distinctive.